sizej/NFL_RT_Prob/README.md

 ![](images/dawgs_points.jpeg)

 But, so do underdogs.
-Seems like Vegas might know something about human behavior (it's way less fun to bet the under).
+Seems like Vegas might know something about human behavior (*hint: it's way less fun to bet the under*).....

 There are also some interesting relationships between time and field position and the outcome of a possession.